-I'm Cristina Isabel Rivera-Sangama, a Bi-Lingual Latinx Multimedia Artist, Creative Producer & Director from Miami based in Los Angeles.
+I'm Cristina Isabel Rivera-Sangama, a Queer Bi-Lingual Latinx Creative Director x Producer x Editor x Photographer from Miami based in Los Angeles.

 I've been freelancing as a creative for over 10 years.
 I've directed, produced, shot and edited still, motion, and multi-media projects around the world.
 My friends say that I've lived many lives because I've had a career in Human Resources, painted murals commercially and worked for a couple of start-up tech companies in San Francisco before shifting from corporate jobs into being a full-time mul·ti-hy·phen·ate artist.

 I studied Behavioral Sciences in San Francisco and was planning on becoming a Psychologist but decided to fuel my artistic passions instead.
 I am self-taught, I learned everything I know about photo and film through one-on-one mentorships, experimenting, community programs and on youtube.
 The best way to learn is by doing, this means making mistakes a long the way and committing to just being better than the day before.
 Some of the most important lessons I've learned throughout my journey: valuing my worth attracts collaborators and clients with shared values, mistakes are part of the journey, we only have control over how we overcome challenges, and you can fund your own project + use what you have to communicate your message right now.